How to Sharpen Drill Bits with a File (6 Steps)

 Mill files are very similar to hand files and have one safe edge.
 You can use this file for filling and finishing work.
 Also, this is a handy tool for sharpening a spade drill bit.

-Remember to apply an equal force to every lip.
+Apply an equal force to every lip.
 Also, apply the pressure in a curvy way on the surface of the drill bit.
-Here are some tips that can be helpful during this process.
+Here are some tips that could be helpful during this process:

 • During the sharpening process, avoid metal burrs and blind edges.